Raped by the regime, women still seek justice in Uruguay

 Pablo PORCIUNCULA, AFP

-Like other leftist opponents of the regime, Amoros, Menendez, Brenda Sosa, Ivonne Klingler and Anahit Ahoranian were all in their 20s when they were imprisoned and tortured.
+Like other leftist opponents of the regime, Amoros, Menendez, Brenda Sosa, Ivonne Klingler and Anahit Aharonian were all in their 20s when they were imprisoned and tortured.

 AFP reporters have collected their testimonies since 2019.